Xananax/fs-meta/readme.md

     doSomethingWithFile(fileInfo);
 }
 var options = {
-    depth:10 //defaults to infinity
+    depth:10 // defaults to 1
-,   lstat:false / filesf true, readdirp uses fsm.lstat instead of fsm.stat in order to stat files and includes symlink entries in the stream along with files
+,   lstat:false // if true, readdirp uses fsm.lstat instead of fsm.stat in order to stat files and includes symlink entries in the stream along with files
 ,   fileFilter:null //filter to include/exclude files found
-,   directoryFilter: null//filter to include/exclude directories found and to recurse into ,   entryType: 'files' //determines if data events on the stream should be emitted for 'files', 'directories', 'both', or 'all'.
+,   directoryFilter: null//filter to include/exclude directories found and to recurse into ,   entryType: 'both' //determines if data events on the stream should be emitted for 'files', 'directories', 'both', or 'all'.
 Setting to 'all' will also include entries for other types of file descriptors like character devices, unix sockets and named pipes.
 Defaults to 'files'.
 }
-fsm.traverse(path,options,operation)
+fsm.readdirp(path,options,operation)
     .then(()=>console.log('done'))
     .error(err=>throw err)
 ```

+Differences with `traverse`:

+- readdirp will *not* process the root directory
+- The default depth is 1, not infinity
+- You do not need to call `next()` for the processing to continue

 ### fsm.getMeta(path[,options])